How to Sleep Better in the Summer: 13 Tips to Stay Cool

 Lowering the temperature in your bedroom seems like the obvious answer to summertime night sweats.
 So what’s the best temperature for sleeping in summer?
-The National Sleep Foundation recommends keeping the temperature between 60 and 67 degrees year-round, which—unless you spend your summers in the Antarctic—is prohibitively brisk.
+Our sleep experts recommend keeping the temperature between 60 and 67 degrees year-round, which—unless you spend your summers in the Antarctic—is prohibitively brisk.

 No disrespect to the experts, but one look at your monthly power bill after cranking the AC up to 11 is enough to cause sleepless nights on its own.

 Try These Hot Sleeper Solutions

 So if you’re finding it too hot to sleep and too expensive to turn your bedroom into an igloo, where does that leave you?
 With a tip of the hat to the immortal Bananarama, here’s a list of tips that can help you turn a cruel summer into a cool summer.

 Chill Out Your Sleep Space

 - Adding blackout curtains to your bedroom can be a big part of creating a sleep-friendly environment.
 The most important benefit in the summertime is that the curtains block the sun’s hot rays.
 They also absorb noise and keep the early sunrise out of your eyes.

 - It’s not just the heat; it’s also the humidity.
 A dehumidifier—available at your local hardware store or favorite online retailer—can help keep indoor humidity between 30% and 50% as recommended by the Environmental Protection Agency.
 Naturally, the best humidity for sleeping in the summer is probably as close to 30% as possible.

 - Place a small fan on your nightstand and aim it so that gently circulating air skims the top of your body.
 A fan also provides a wall of soothing white noise to lull you to sleep.